MSeveri96/MANULS/Detailed Documentation/README.md

+## Theoretical Overview

  Briefly speaking, the code works as follows:

 1) The code reads the data from the files supplied by the user and reshapes the data in matrices, in this way it is easier to implement the derivaties.

 2) The code generates several points on the unit sphere.
 The points are generated using the Fibonacci sphere algorithm.
 Each point, along with the origin, defines a unit vector.
 The unit vectors generated are stored and used later.

 3) The code picks a direction computed in point 2 and calculates the "ingredients" needed for the anaylis.
 It computes the first and second deriatives of the dipole, of the fe vector, the hessian and the gradient of the original PES. (see eqs.
 XXX of YYY)